 13-year-old Yotam is obsessed with flying, but his overprotective mother won’t let him anywhere near planes.
 When Yotam and his classmate Noa find a rare antique plane in the local junkyard, they team up with Morris, an 80-year-old grumpy loner who used to be a pilot.
 Together they try to bring the plane back to life, just in time for the Annual Air Show.

-Yotam and Noa, the out to fulfil their incredible dream against all odds: technical difficulties; school responsibilities; the objection of their parents and even teenage love.
+Yotam and Noa, the heroes, set out to fulfil their incredible dream against all odds: technical difficulties; school responsibilities; the objection of their parents and even teenage love.

 Sky raiders raises important issues that are relevant for youth and grownups alike.
 It encourages and empowers children to fulfill their dreams with persistence.